PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/Request API/Multiplayer/FindMatchRequest.md

-matchShortCode | NOT_FOUND | No matchConfig was found with the given matchShortCode match | NOT_FOUND | No match was found for the current player match | HEAD_TO_HEAD_ONLY | To match multiple opponents please use MatchmakingRequest
+matchShortCode | NOT_FOUND | No matchConfig was found with the given matchShortCode match | NOT_FOUND | No match was found for the current player match | HEAD_TO_HEAD_ONLY | To match multiple opponents please use MatchmakingRequest match | NO_DROP_IN_DROP_OUT_AVAILABLE | To use the drop-in-drop-out functionality please use MatchmakingRequest match | NO_MANUAL_MATCHMAKING | To use the manual matchmaking functionality please use MatchmakingRequest

 ## Code Samples